vbrusse/doca-comch/README.md

 * Best for maximum performance if you don’t care about IEEE/ISO compliance

 Recommendation
-* Start with -O3
+* Option '-O3'
   * Enables aggressive loop unrolling, vectorization, and inlining
-  * LDPC encoding/decoding involves lots of loops, matrix operations, and bit manipulations, so -O3 often gives a significant speedup over -O2
+  * LDPC encoding/decoding involves lots of loops, matrix operations, and bit manipulations, so '-O3' often gives a significant speedup over '-O2'
   * Modern ARM CPUs like Cortex-A78AE benefit from aggressive instruction scheduling and NEON vectorization
-* Optionally try -Ofast
+* Option '-Ofast'
   * If the code doesn’t rely on strict IEEE floating-point behavior (less relevant for LDPC, mostly integer/bit operations)
   * If the focus is to squeeze maximum performance
 * Keep -march=armv8.2-a+simd+crypto -mcpu=cortex-a78 alongside it